LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 !streamlit run app.py & npx localtunnel --port 8501
 ```

-After execution, an execution result similar to the following will appear:
+When you run it, you should see a result that looks something like this:

 ![Python output](figures/7-3-4-1.png)

-Then you can click on the URL after the string "your url is:", and something similar to the following will appear in the browser
+Next, click on the link that appears after the phrase "your url is:".
+This will open a page in your browser that should look like the following.

 ![Python output](figures/7-3-4-2.png)

-Finally, we click "Click to Continue" to execute the Python code packaged in app.py.
-In this example, we can see the distribution map of EPA's air quality monitoring stations presented by the leafmap package.
+Lastly, click on "Click to Continue" to run the Python code contained in the file named app.py.
+In this example, you'll see a map displaying the distribution of the EPA's air quality monitoring stations, which is created using the leafmap package.

 ![Python output](figures/7-3-4-3.png)

 ## Conclusion

-In this article, we introduced the Leafmap package to render geographic data and integrate external resources, and demonstrated the combination of the Leagmap and Streamlit packages to build a simple web-based GIS service on the Google Colab platform.
-It should be noted that Leafmap also has many more advanced functions, which are not introduced in this article.
-You can refer to the following references for more in-depth and extensive learning.
+This article has introduced the Leafmap package as a tool for displaying geographic data and incorporating external resources.
+We've shown how combining Leafmap with the Streamlit package can create a basic web-based GIS (Geographic Information System) service on the Google Colab platform.
+It's important to mention that Leafmap has many additional advanced features that we haven't covered here.
+For a more detailed and comprehensive understanding, you can refer to the following resources.

 ## References